KitimboRino/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script to display current directory contents in a long format Script to display current directory contents, including hidden files (starting with .).
 Use the long format Script to display current directory contents
+Script to that creates a directory named my-first-directory in the /tmp/ directory